Home Ed Days

 Answers to frequently asked questions to plan your visit and our terms and conditions.

 Home Ed days have a capacity and must be booked in advance.
 On the day you will be asked to pay general admission prices.
 Mail Rail and Sorted! tickets will be subject to availability.
-You will not receive a wrist band or Postal Pass to access the workshops and drop-in activities.
+You will not receive a wrist band to access the workshops and drop-in activities.

 Home Ed Day tickets offer discounts to adult and child prices.
 The cost is the same for people who chose not to ride the train unless you are a registered carer.
 Disabled children and adults can book a free companion ticket for one person.